bablokb/circuitpython-esp32at/README.md

 any other board with enough RAM should work as well (the SAMD21 does not have enough memory, but the SAMD51 works fine).

-One major difference with using a co-processor is that the TCP/IP and SSL-stacks don't use up large amounts of memory in the MCU RAM.
-The Pico-W for example can either do networking, or update a display, but not both (with the exception of trivial examples).
-In contrast, the Pico together with an ESP32C3 will work fine.

 A prerequisite for using *circuitpython-esp32at* is an ESP device running the AT-firmware.
 The details are covered in the document [Hardware and Firmware](./doc/hardware_firmware.md).
 The co-processor